RetroStack/TRS-80-Model-I-Parts/Main_Enclosure/README.md

 # TRS-80 Model 1 - Main Enclosure - 3D Printer

-This page provides two different versions of the TRS-80 Model 1 main enclosure:
+This page provides three different versions of the TRS-80 Model 1 main enclosure:

 - The original, replicating the original case as closely as possible.
 - The improved, a main enclosure still compatible with the original but with a few enhancements.
+- A mini version for Raspberry Pi emulators.

-Both cases are compatible with the original, fitting nicely on top of each other, and the top and bottom parts can replace broken parts of the original case.
+The first two cases are compatible with the original, fitting nicely on top of each other, and the top and bottom parts can replace broken parts of the original case.

 Here is a comparison of a painted replica to an original case: